gtech-mulearn/IEEE-LAUNCHPAD/profiles/vedhamahadevan@mulearn.md

 - **CSI SB MBCET – Vice Chairperson** – December 2024 – Present
 - **MuLearn MBCET – Campus Co-Lead** – October 2024 – Present

-I have also been an active organizer and volunteer for multiple technical, cultural, and creative events at MBCET.
+I have also been an active organizer and volunteer for multiple technical, cultural, and creative events.
 These experiences have enhanced my abilities in event planning and organization, budget management, multitasking, and team management, while allowing me to effectively give back to the campus community.

 ---